 The purpose of the land area requirements is to review the airport's facilities in comparison to FAA standards in order to identify additional property that may be required for inclusion into the land property envelope.
 The additional properties may be necessary for land use compatibility purposes, future development needs, or to obtain control over an RPZ.
 For BKV, the recommended developments should not require additional property acquisition during the planning period.
 However, Hernando County should consider obtaining easements for the sections of the Runway 9 RPZ that extend outside the airport property over the Suncoast Parkway and the adjacent shopping plaza.
+In addition to possible land acquisition or easements, airport staff should continue to work with the Hernando County Planning Department to ensure prevention of future incompatible land uses as it relates to the parcels that are impacting the RPZ for Runway 9.
 It is noted that the Hernando County Code of Ordinances contains a zoning ordinance for the airport (Appendix A, Article X).
 The zoning ordinance identifies clear zones that extend outward and upward from the beginning of the approach surface to the point where the surface reaches 50 feet above the ground.
 Within the clear zones, various uses are prohibited such as daycares, nursing homes, hotels, hospitals religious establishments, and educational facilities.
 The zoning ordinance also states that certain activities which may interfere with aircraft operations are prohibited (e.g., certain illumination, smoke or glare, and electronic interference).
 Although the zoning ordinance provides for some degree of control within the clear zones, the clear zones do not necessarily match the same size and shape of the RPZs beyond each runway end at BKV and the zoning ordinance does not preclude certain development types like an easement could.